hevinxx/visibility-tracker/README.md

 ## Parameters
 - `threshold`: A float value representing the visibility threshold to trigger the callback.
 The threshold should be a value between 0 and 1, where 0 indicates completely invisible and 1 indicates fully visible.
 The callback is invoked when the visibility ratio crosses this threshold, either by becoming more or less visible.
 Default value is 1f, meaning the callback will only be triggered when the composable becomes fully visible or not.
-- `onVisibleRatioChanged`: A callback function that receives the current visibility ratio as a Float.
+- `onVisibilityChanged`: A callback function that is invoked when the visibility ratio of the content surpasses the specified threshold.
+The Boolean parameter signifies the visibility state, with true indicating that the composable has become more visible than the threshold ratio, and false indicating it has become less visible.
+This callback is triggered whenever the visibility ratio crosses the threshold in either direction.
 - `treatOnStopAsInvisible`: A Boolean indicating whether to treat the composable as invisible when the `onStop` lifecycle event occurs.
 - `content`: The composable content to track.